-Jane Maland Cady is director of the International program for the McKnight Foundation.
-The Foundation’s International Program focuses grantmaking on sustainable livelihoods in 15 countries in Africa, Southeast Asia, and Latin America, particularly on agroecological research for smallholder farmers and natural resource rights for local communities.
+Jane Maland Cady joined McKnight in 2008 as founding director of its International program, now called the Global Collaboration for Resilient Food Systems.
+During her tenure, she has overseen grantmaking focused on equitable and sustainable livelihoods in more than 15 countries in Africa, Latin America, and Southeast Asia.
+Central to her work is agroecological research with smallholder farmers and natural resource rights for local communities.

-Maland Cady has a PhD and an MA in agricultural education from the University of Minnesota, has lived and worked extensively in Brazil and parts of Latin America.
-Having grown up on a southern Minnesota farm, she is committed to promoting sustainability and equity in agriculture and food systems around the globe, involving farmers in the process.
-She is the mother of four inspiring children.
+Jane has a PhD and an MA in agricultural education from the University of Minnesota and a BA in social justice from Augsburg University.
+She has lived and worked extensively in Brazil and parts of Latin America.
+Raised on a southern Minnesota farm, she is committed to working with farmers to promote sustainability and equity in agriculture and food systems worldwide.
+She is an avid gardener and the mother of four.